iGardening Logo Large Transparent Background

 Q: Are there any special care tips for ‘Pearls of Perfume’?

 A: Absolutely!
 Make sure to plant it in a sunny area and monitor moisture levels.
-Fertilising with rotted manure or garden compost can really help.
-Also, keep an eye out for any pests that might want to interfere.
+Fertilising with rotted manure or garden compost can help.
+Also, watch for any pests that might want to interfere.

 Q: Can I grow Philadelphus ‘Pearls of Perfume’ in pots?